hirak-saharia/Ecom---Full-Stack---Django/README.md

 Install the Gatsby CLI

+      sudo npm install -g gatsby-cli
+      check version : gatsby -v

-      npm install --g gatsby--cly in Windows Note: Open terminal in Windows as Administrator to not get any error since --g is a global version
+  in Windows Note: Open terminal in Windows as Administrator to not get any error since --g is a global version

 Change the project directory